This new biodegradable glitter is made entirely from plants

 Mica and titanium dioxide, minerals used in “natural glitters,” have their own issues: mining the former is a practice fraught with child labor; the latter has been banned in the European Union because of its potentially toxic, carcinogenic effects, especially if digested.

 Researchers at the University of Cambridge say their cellulose-based glitter solves all these problems, for a safer, sustainable sparkle.
 The first pieces of this glitter were made from wood-pulp, which the researchers detail in the journal Nature Materials, but any plant product with easily extractable cellulose could be used, like cotton or even a “waste product” such as mango peels, banana peels, or coffee bean skins, says Silvia Vignolini, a chemistry professor at the university and senior author of a paper.
-(And since it’s only made from glucose, it can also be safely eaten, the researchers say.)
+(And since it’s only made from cellulose, it can also be safely eaten, the researchers say.)

 To get their cellulose glitter to give off that iconic, multicolored twinkle, they didn’t add any plastic coatings or aluminum layers.
 Instead, they used a process called “structural coloration,” in which microscopic structural surfaces bend light waves in such a way that they produce pigments.
 Structural colors can be seen in nature, like on an iridescent peacock feather or the metallic-looking blue of marble berries.